記事内にプロモーションを含むことがあります

 If you turn on automatic merging, vertices in the same location will be merged automatically.

-Once you have checked the box for automatic merging, select the vertices you wish to merge and switch to the Switch to the Scale tool and move the gizmo so that it can scale in all directions.
+Once you have checked the box for automatic merging, select the vertices you wish to merge switch to the Switch to the Scale tool, and move the gizmo so that it can scale in all directions.

 If you enter 0 directly from the keyboard, all selected vertices will be gathered into one point and merged.